GHolk/sicp/README.md

     make sicp.info
-    make sicp.html # if you want html version make sicp.pdf # work if you have TeX installed
+    make sicp.html # if you want html version make sicp.pdf # work if you have TeX installed make install # if you want to put sicp.info into your info path INFOPATH=$HOME/.local/share/info make install # spec info path

 in `Makefile`: